aaronfranke/Salesman/README.md

-Exaxmple problem: Short Path Between Major US Cities
+Example problem: Short Path Between Major US Cities

 Copy-paste the contents of uscities.txt exactly into the program and it will find a short path between the cities.
 NOTE: The uscities.txt